Yohannfra/Touche/Assembly_Guide/README.md

 By default all hits will be invalid, you must calibrate it.

 To calibrate the client you need to maintain the button of your foil on electric jacket until the server leds blinks in led (~3 seconds).
-If it blinks in red, an error occured and you must try again.\
+If it blinks in red, an error occurred and you must try again.\
 This need to be done each time something changes (new opponent, new weapon, new shoes, different piste ...).

 Both opponents need to do this once and the system will be good to go.